sarahlc888/cellular-automata-on-rpi-gpu/gpu_guide.md

 ```
 to load the vector at the address in `r1` and stall until the DMA is complete.
 (See `add_vectors` example).

-Similarly, it can store data from the VPM to the main memory using
+Similarly, it can store data from the VPM to the main memory (address given by the next uniform) using
 ```
 or vw_addr, unif, 0;
 or rb39, vw_wait, ra39;